 “I am not going to lose Vietnam.
 I am not going to be the president who saw Southeast Asia go the way China went.”
 Newly inaugurated President Lyndon Johnson, November 24, 1963.

-It must have been 100 degrees.
-It was weeping humidity, a steam bath with no turn-off valve upon my return to Bong Son.
-My butt was chafing, and it was about to get worse with an unexpected ass-chewing, especially surprising since I was naively expecting a welcome back.
-Good thing I didn’t waste time worrying about someone patting me on my back (where I had been injured).
+And it was about to get worse with an unexpected ass-chewing, shocking since I was naively expecting a welcome back.
+Good thing I didn’t waste time worrying about someone patting me on my back (where my shrapnel wounds were).

-“I don’t know what kind of shit you pulled in An Khe, but I’m still your boss.
+“I don’t know what kind of shit you pulled in An Khe, but I’m still your boss when you’re out here.
 Did you get the interview?”
 Lt.
 Blankenship greeted me upon my return to Bong Son.

-“Yes, but my tape recorded was KIA, sir, though I may have saved somebody’s life,” I answered.
-He countered, “Yeah, yeah, ok, so you didn’t get the story, and you destroyed government property.
+“Yes, but my tape recorder was KIA, sir, though I may have saved somebody’s life,” I answered.
+He countered, “Yeah, yeah, OK, so you didn’t get the story, and you destroyed government property.
 Is that about right, Swan?”
 I didn’t answer.

-“Aright, get outta here and get back to work and be sure to take career of your wounds,” he snapped sarcastically.
+“Alright, get outta here and get back to work and be sure to take care of your wounds,” he snapped sarcastically.*

-After my reporting on the Ambush, I noticed that Lt.
+After I reported on the Ambush, I noticed that Lt.
 Blankenship was treating me differently and not in a good way.
 I could not fathom why.
 Now it was getting worse (like the condensing greeting above).
 Understandably, my morale was low.

-Little did I know that I had an advocate who would who would help me during this challenging period.
-I would find it to be none other than the two-star general who happened to run the 1st Cavalry.
+Little did I know that someone would come to my aid during this challenging period.
+I would find it none other than the two-star General who happened to command the 1st Cavalry.

-He remembered me from the field where he presented the Silver Star to Hagemeister shortly after the Ambush (Chapter 17) when I interviewed him.
+He remembered me from the field where he presented the Silver Star to Hagemeister the morning after the Ambush (Chapter 17) when I interviewed him.
 The General seemed sincere when he asked me how everything was going.
-I stuttered with my response without anything specific.
+I stuttered in my response, saying nothing specific.
 I believed he sensed something was amiss.

 Don in front of sign

-No shock Jock: Pfc.
-Don Swan, standing in front of the barricaded studio of AFVN AM & FM, An Khe in 1967.
+No shock Jock: Spc.
+4 Don Swan, standing in front of the barricaded studio of AFVN AM & FM, An Khe in 1967.
 (U. S. Army PIO photo)

-I suspect the General had an aide call Major Witters, head of PIO, and ask to speak with him presently or pronto with a return call.
+I suspect the General had an aide call Major Witters, head of PIO, and ask to speak with him presently or for an immediate return call.
 The difference in rank from a major to a major general is considerable.
+The General probably suggested I get a break from the field.

 I thrived at AFVN, An Khe.
-I dedicated songs to choppers pilots, artillery, engineers, infantry, and men like the ones I had met in the field, the soldiers who were doing the real work.
+I dedicated songs to chopper pilots, artillery, engineers, infantry, and men like the ones I had met in the field.
+The soldiers who were doing the real work.

 Of course, men who were in the shit would not be listening to AFVN.
 But in the field, somehow, the troopers found a way to listen to the hits emanating from An Khe.

-There were reports from GIs in the field; their transistor radio was second only to their M-16.
-Chopper and other pilots could pick up my broadcasts on their FM frequencies.
+There were reports from GIs in the field; their transistor radio was second only to their M-16, and music was like the comfort of a pet.
+Chopper and other pilots picked up my broadcasts on their FM frequencies.

 Occasionally, I got fan mail from women who lived in nearby villages.
 One, in particular, asked me to play songs for GIs she’d met, I can only surmise, while they were in the village of An Khe, aka Sin City (probably when they were picking up their laundry).

-I didn’t dedicate the personal — “From Kim to Larsen and Knelly”— but I did play the songs she requested, doing my part for “Winning the hearts of minds of the people.”
+I didn’t dedicate the personal — “From Kim to Larsen and Knelly”— but I did play the songs she requested, doing my part for “Winning the hearts and minds of the people.”

 There were no Arbitron ratings in the combat zone.
 But among the 25,000 or so GIs who had access to my show, it was estimated (tongue in cheek) that I had almost as many listeners as Hanoi Hannah.

-He was a true radio guy and did a lot for the station and made our operation better for the troops we served.
-Late in his tour, he saved a cameraman’s life working with an NBC reporter he was hosting near Khe Sanh,* and Bagwell almost lost a foot in the engagement and nearly became a POW like three of his fellow AFVN members.
-(Go figure, the only real friend I had In-Country was almost captured and nearly killed).
+Bagwell was a genuine radio guy who did a lot for our station and made our operations better for the troops we served.
+Late in his tour, he saved a cameraman’s life while working with an NBC reporter he was hosting near Khe Sanh.
+Bagwell almost lost a foot in the engagement and nearly became a POW.

 I was proud to be recognized for my efforts at PIO and AFVN, An Khe.
 Here’s a clipping that ran in the 1st Cav’s official newspaper in 1967, The Cavalier.